cerner/terra-core/packages/terra-search-field/docs/README.md

 ## Implementation Notes:

-The Searach-Field component must be composed inside the [Base][1] component with a locale in order for it to load the correct translation strings.
+The Search-Field component must be composed inside the [Base][1] component with a locale in order for it to load the correct translation strings.

 [1]: https://github.com/cerner/terra-core/tree/master/packages/terra-base/docs